zenml-io/zenml/examples/quickstart/README.md

 python run.py --model_type=t5-small --orchestration_environment local
 ```

+<img src=".assets/DAG.png" width="50%" alt="Dashboard view">

+Above you can see the dashboard view of the pipeline we just ran in the ZenML Dashboard.
+You can find the URL for this within the logs produced by the command above.

 As you can see the pipeline has run successfully.
 It also printed out some examples - however it seems the model is not
 yet able to solve the task well.
-But we validated that the pipeline works.
+What we did so far was validate that the pipeline and its individual steps work

-<img src=".assets/DAG.png" width="50%" alt="Dashboard view">

-Above you can see what the dashboard view of the pipeline in the ZenML Dashboard.
-You can find the URL for this in the logs above.
+well together.

 ### 🌵 Running Remotely